 Sometimes, in life, it’s wise to be a little paranoid.
 When it comes to cybersecurity in business, it’s common sense to be that way.
 This is especially true in a world where we’re constantly being shown statistics that prove things like phishing and ransomware are becoming more of a problem and not less of one.

-At ProPrivacy.com, we have a wealth of resources available to help you learn more about cybersecurity and protect your online privacy, ranging from password checkers to detailed articles on the kind of privacy threats you need to look out for.
+At ProPrivacy.com, we have a wealth of resources available to help you learn more about cybersecurity and protect your online privacy, ranging from using a password strength checker to detailed articles on the kind of privacy threats you need to look out for.
 We actively encourage everyone to stay on top of the latest developments in the world of cybersecurity, because we can be sure that within a year from now, plenty more Equifax and Yahoo-style incidents will have hit the headlines.

 A recent CNBC report revealed that 87 percent of SME owners "don’t feel that they’re at risk of a cybersecurity attack.”
 The same report shows that 14 Million US business has been hacked in the past 12 months.
 That’s about half the small businesses in the country, and the same number or more can expect their turn in the year ahead.
 Whichever way you look at it, that’s an awful lot of company owners in for a rude awakening in 2018 and beyond.